 Most of these dangerous quests left Captain Ginyu irritable, hungry and often in need of a new crew.
 Indeed he had been on so many quests during his pirating years that he had sworn them off for the foreseeable future.
 But Fate, who Ginyu decreed could be an interfering bastard, had other plans for him.
-From the moment he had been handed the summons from the Palace, Ginyu had sniffed a quest on the horizon.
+From the moment he had been handed the summons from Lord Frieza, Ginyu had sniffed a quest on the horizon.

-Krillen, the bald-headed, bald-minded barman and proprietor of the Tilted Wig, was busy mopping up blood and bits of leftover customers from last night's nightly brawl (scheduled Mon-Fri eight to nine on weekends).
+Krillen, the bald-headed, bald-minded barman and proprietor of The Tilted Wig, was busy mopping up blood and bits of leftover customers from last night's nightly brawl (scheduled Mon-Fri eight to nine on weekends).
 He looked up at the sound of heavy footfalls and promptly let out a high-pitched shriek as the Captain's shadow fell over him like a black cloud.

 "Ginyu!
 W-What are you doing here?" the small man stammered.
-"I told you you're barred!"
+"I told you, you're barred!"

-"Captain," Ginyu corrected politely, "if you please."
+"Captain," Ginyu corrected congenially, "if you please."